tuxalin/CommandBuffer/Readme.md

 ## Example

-Check the [example](example/) folder which shows how to use the CommandBuffers in a real use case, it was done by adapdting NVIDIA's Gameworks GL Threading example.
+Check the [example](example/) folder which shows how to use the CommandBuffer in a real use case scenario and more advanced usage, it was done by adapting NVIDIA's Gameworks GL Threading example to a deferred renderer.
-It shows more advanced usage of how to create and use reference/shared commands, commands recording, pod hints, creating a material binder, prioritize custom commands, dispatch and have multiple command buffers for a deferred renderer.

 ## Contributing